andresebr/kumodd/README.md

 Optional filters limit by file cateories, such as doc, image, or video.
 Output can include file contents or only a table of meta-data.

 Meta-data include the File ID, path and number of revisions.
-The MD5 digest is included only for file types that are not native to google docs, such as MS Office, as shown below.
+File types that are native to Google Docs do not include an MD5 digest, where as non-native MS Office and others do, as shown below.

 ``` shell
 ./kumodd.py -l doc